top of page

 Literary Focus is a nonprofit organization that provides live, online literature courses for highly motivated, college-bound students in Grades 7-12.

-We offer courses at three levels of difficulty to accommodate various ages and abilities:
+We offer courses at three levels of difficulty

 Level I